ODSIF Intelligence Made Easy

 What is LED lights and LED light sources

 LED stands for Light Emitting Diodes.
-They have been known for a long time and used in all kinds of devices as indicators, such as in hi-fi, coffee masks, cars, household appliances, but it is only in recent years that the amount of light emitted from them has become so powerful that they can be used as light sources.
+They have been known for a long time and used in all kinds of devices as indicators, such as in hi-fi, coffee machines, cars, household appliances, but it is only in recent years that the amount of light emitted from them has become so powerful that they can be used as light sources.

 LEDs can illuminate in many different colors, but can be categorized by being able to illuminate only one color at a time.
 The colors that are easiest to make on LEDs are blue, yellow, green and red.
 The white color cannot be made with an LED directly.
 What the light manufacturers do is that they make a blue diode and let the light pass through a phosphor layer, which changes the blue color to white.
 With the three LED basic colors red, green and blue you can make all colors in the color spectrum.
 This is used in all color televisions, where all colors are created from these three LED primary colors.
 Any color is created by mixing the RGB colors at different intensity.
 Typically, each of these three primary colors has 256 light levels, and so the number of colors becomes 16.8 million (256x256x256).